-1. FC I/IA applicants are generally not considered eligible for a waiver.
-Waiver for other untrained individuals may be considered on a case-by-case basis with ACS review.

-Maintenance phlebotomy requires DNIF, DNIC, or DNIA after each phlebotomy (i.e., 72-hr DNIF for FC II, FC III, and OSF personnel, 8-hr DNIF/DNIC for RPA pilot, ATC, and SWA personnel, and 4-hr DNIF/DNIA for RPA sensor operators and MOD personnel)

-4. ACS review may be requested at the discretion of the waiver authority.
+- 1. FC I/IA applicants are generally not considered eligible for a waiver.
+Waiver for other untrained individuals may be considered on a case-by-case basis with ACS review. - 2.
+Maintenance phlebotomy requires DNIF, DNIC, or DNIA after each phlebotomy (i.e., 72-hr DNIF for FC II, FC III, and OSF personnel, 8-hr DNIF/DNIC for RPA pilot, ATC, and SWA personnel, and 4-hr DNIF/DNIA for RPA sensor operators and MOD personnel) - 3.
+Certification authority for untrained assets is AFRS/CMO. - 4.
+ACS review may be requested at the discretion of the waiver authority.